1. SPLASH PADS

 As with all our posts there is a description, full size photo gallery, map and driving directions, and usually a video.
 I do NOT take photos or video of other children, so sometimes videos just aren’t possible, sorry!

-You can search for splash pads in the main menu under “SPLASH PADS” where they’re listed randomly, under “PLAYGROUNDS” with its dropdown of all the cities, OR use our handy dandy interactive map which you can find HERE.
-Also, you can just do a search for “splash pad” right on the site.
+You can search for splash pads in the main menu under “SPLASH PADS” where they’re listed randomly, under “PLAYGROUNDS” with its dropdown menu of all the cities, OR use our handy dandy interactive map which you can find HERE.
+Also, you can just do a search for “splash pad” right in the search box at the top.

 2. MUNICIPAL POOLS